som-shahlab/ehrshot-benchmark/README.md

 [Download the EHRSHOT dataset and pre-trained foundation model from the Stanford AIMI Center here](https://stanfordaimi.azurewebsites.net/).
 This will require signing a research data use agreement.

-Once this is downloaded, please move the `EHRSHOT_ASSETS/` folder inside this repo.
+Once this is downloaded, unzip it to get a folder called `EHRSHOT_ASSETS/`.
+Please move this folder to the root of this repo.

 ### Athena OHDSI Ontology